The Common Start Plan

 In order to provide children with an equal start in life, strengthen our economy in a way that also reduces racial, gender, and income inequality in our state, and meet the needs of working parents and the 21st century workforce; Massachusetts families need affordable, accessible, high-quality early education and child care.

-During the immediate recovery from the pandemic and over the long term, access to affordable, high-quality early education and child care is critical to building a stronger, more equal and just Massachusetts.
+Access to affordable, high-quality early education and child care is critical to building a stronger, more equal and just Massachusetts.
 The Common Start Coalition is committed to making this vision a reality.

-Legislation That Advances the Common Start Agenda
+Advancing Our Common Start Agenda

-Legislators in the Massachusetts House and Senate have introduced bills that would advance the Common Start agenda this year.
-The Common Start legislative framework, reflected in both bills, would provide the specific structure that is needed to deliver affordable care options for families; significantly better pay and benefits for early educators; a new, stable source of funding for providers; high-quality programs and services for children; and substantial relief for businesses and our economy.
-Fulfilling our full vision will require a sustained effort to fund this framework and build on it over the course of several years.
+As a coalition, we developed a comprehensive legislative framework that would provides the specific structure that is needed to deliver affordable care options for families; significantly better pay and benefits for early educators; a new, stable source of funding for providers; high-quality programs and services for children; and substantial relief for businesses and our economy.
+The Common Start legislative framework uses a combination of direct-to-provider operational funding and family financial assistance to reduce costs to families while compensating providers for the true cost of providing quality care.

-Under the bills, programs would be available in early education and child care centers, private homes, and schools – the same settings where early education and child care is provided now.
-The bills affect early education and care for children from birth through age 5, as well as after- and out-of-school time for children ages 5-12, and for children with special needs through age 15 – in line with the ages covered by the current child care subsidy system.
+Under our legislative framework, early education and child care programs will continue to be available in early education and child care centers, private homes, and schools.
+The legislation affects early education and care for children from birth through age 5, as well as after- and out-of-school time for children ages 5-12, and for children with special needs through age 15 – in line with the ages covered by the current child care subsidy system.

 What Does This Mean For…